Leveraging Time Irreversibility with Order-Contrastive Pre-training: Finite-sample guarantee for time-irreversible features

-with high probability over the sampling of the data.
-On the other hand, let $\cA_{pt}$ be the algorithm that first uses unlabeled data to \emph{pre-train} a representation $\hat{g}$ by minimizing \eqref{eqn:pretraining-obj}, then minimizes the downstream risk over $\cF \times \{\hat{g}\}$ (i.e., a 2-phase ERM learner).
-The following theorem states that under Assumptions \ref{asmp:s-stays-active}-\ref{asmp:U-asmp}, we can give a more parsimonious upper bound on the excess risk. \begin{theorem}[informal] Assume that Assumptions \ref{asmp:s-stays-active}-\ref{asmp:U-asmp} hold and that $S = \argmin_{g\in \cG} \min_{f\in \cF}R(f,g)$, i.e., that the optimal downstream classifier is a function of the features $X_S$.
-Let $(\hat{f}, \hat{g})$ be the hypothesis output by the pre-train/finetune learner $\cA_{pt}$ using OCP for pre-training.
-Then for $m$ large enough, $(\hat{f}, \hat{g})$ satisfies: with high probability over the sampling of the data. \end{theorem} The pretrain + finetune bound \eqref{eqn:pretrain-bound} has a better dependence on the labeled dataset size $n$ than the downstream ERM learner bound \eqref{eqn:direct-downstream-bound}.
+Then, Assumption \ref{asmp:U-asmp} is used to show that $S$ is actually the \emph{unique} optimum of size $|S|$ (and hence $\epsilon_0 > 0$).
+The condition on $m$ (the amount of pretraining data), together with a standard learning bound for finite classes, is enough to guarantee that OCP identifies $S$ with high probability over the sampling of the pretraining data.
+That is, the choice of $m$ guarantees that with high probability,

+Assumption \ref{asmp:S-suitable} guarantees that choosing $S$ in the pretraining step does not incur additional error on the downstream task compared to the optimal $(f,g)$ pair (since it states that $S$ is the optimal $g$ for the \emph{downstream} task).
+The result follows from a standard uniform convergence bound (e.g., \citet[Theorem 6.8]{shalev2014understanding}) applied to $\cF$.
+The full proof is given in Appendix \ref{apdx:theory}. \end{proof}

+The pretrain + finetune bound \eqref{eqn:pretrain-bound} has a better dependence on the labeled dataset size $n$ than the downstream ERM learner bound \eqref{eqn:direct-downstream-bound}.
 The large unlabeled dataset allows for the learning of a good representation $\hat{g}$ without using any labeled data.
 Even in this simple feature selection setting, this bound may be much tighter than the direct-downstream bound when $\cF$ is a fairly complex hypothesis class and $d_0 \ll d$.
 Even for $\cF$ linear, $\cF \times \cG$ is roughly $\Theta(d_0\log(d/d_0))$ (see e.g. \citep{abramovich2018high}), so \eqref{eqn:pretrain-bound} can even save over \eqref{eqn:direct-downstream-bound} in this case.
 In fact, we show in Section \ref{sec:experiments} that OCP can improve the performance of sparse linear models in a real-world low-labeled data setting (compared to direct downstream prediction without pre-training).